 Here are some things I have learned relative to students with disabilities:

 2. The safety of all students is the most important consideration.
 What should a student with a disability do if the emergency occurs during lab time?
 Plan carefully and conduct fire drills and active shooter drills so everyone is prepared in the event of actual emergencies.

 3. Formulate policies regarding service animals in the laboratory.
 It took us the better part of a year to develop a policy that included input from all pertinent areas of the college.
-In the chemistry lab, for the safety of the animal, it will need goggles, booties, a vest, and need to remain on a special mat in a specified area of the lab.
+In the chemistry lab, for the safety of the animal, the animal will need goggles, booties, a vest, and need to remain on a special mat in a specified area of the lab.
 Fumes are a consideration, broken glass, chemicals, etc. The policy also will need to consider plans should another student in the class be afraid of or allergic to the dog.
-Visit the following for some suggestions: CDC Microbiology Laboratory Biosafety; Stockton University’s Policy; Los Rios Community College’s Policy.
+Visit the following for some suggestions: ASM Biosafety Guidelines – see page 6; Stockton University’s Policy; The University of Utah’s Policy – see pages 49-52.

 4. Have an adjustable lab table for students with disabilities who use a wheelchair or scooter for mobility.
-Scooters present a problem in the lab.
-Even with an adjustable table, it still may be difficult for a student using a scooter to manipulate what is on the lab bench.
-That’s because when the bench’s height is adjusted to permit the front of the scooter to fit beneath, the student’s head is often barely above the height of the bench.
-And parking the scooter parallel to the bench requires the student to twist the upper torso to access the bench.
+Wheelchairs and scooters can present a problem in the lab.
+Even with an adjustable table, it still may be difficult for the student to manipulate what is on the lab bench.
+That’s because when the bench’s height is adjusted to permit the front of the wheelchair or scooter to fit beneath, the student’s head is often barely above the height of the bench.
+And parking parallel to the bench requires the student to twist the upper torso to access the bench.
 I haven’t found a good solution to this problem yet.
 Have you?
 Check with your disability support services office.
 Normally, students may not be asked to move from a wheelchair or scooter to another seat.

-5. Dangerous chemicals can be labeled with sandpaper.
-Once students are aware of the meaning of the sandpaper, it provides a tactile warning for students with visual disabilities.
+5. Dangerous chemicals or other hazards can be labeled with sandpaper.
+Once students are aware of the meaning of the sandpaper, it provides a tactile warning for students with visual impairments.